DEWETRON/OXYGEN-SDK-MQTT/README.md

 # OXYGEN MQTT-Plugin

-The latest documentation can be found on GitHub Pages.
+The latest documentation can be found on GitHub Pages https://dewetron.github.io/OXYGEN-SDK-MQTT/.

 ## Debug and Build the Plugin